MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-event-4-access-denied.md

 This article provides help to solve an issue where users fail to access a resource and a System event log shows Kerberos event 4.

-_Applies to:_ &nbsp; Windows Server 2008 R2 Service Pack 1
+_Applies to:_ &nbsp; *Windows 10, Windows 11, Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows Server 2025*
 _Original KB number:_ &nbsp; 2706695

 ## Symptoms